llm-bible/llm-bible.github.io/_publications/xie2024calibrating.markdown

 bibkey: xie2024calibrating
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2409.19817"}
-tags: ['Agentic', 'Training Techniques', 'Reinforcement Learning', 'Pretraining Methods', 'Fine-Tuning', 'Pre-Training']
+tags: ['Fine-Tuning', 'Pre-Training', 'Agentic', 'Reinforcement Learning', 'Training Techniques', 'Pretraining Methods']
 ---
 The effectiveness of large language models (LLMs) is not only measured by their ability to generate accurate outputs but also by their calibration-how